shilpashreejr/recipe-vault/MEAL_PLANNING_FEATURE_PLAN.md

 # Personalized Meal Planning Feature - Implementation Plan

 ## Overview
 A comprehensive meal planning system that creates personalized weekly/monthly meal plans based on user preferences, dietary restrictions, and their stored recipes.
-The system will intelligently select meals from the user's recipe collection and suggest new recipes that match their preferences.
+The system will intelligently select meals from the user's recipe collection and suggest new recipes that match their preferences, with smart meal repetition options for realistic busy schedules.

 ## Database Schema Extensions